Deep Networks Provably Classify Data on Curves

-Finally, extending our certificate construction approach to smooth manifolds of dimension larger than one is a natural and important generalization to pursue: here, one could seek to prove guarantees analogous to \Cref{thm:certificate_main} for manifolds diffeomorphic to spheres, for which even the local inversion problem described in \Cref{sec:pf_sketch_invert} entails open problems in the nonasymptotic setting (c.f.\ \cite{Montanari2020-qh}).
+In addition, extending our certificate construction approach to smooth manifolds of dimension larger than one is a natural next step.
+We believe our localization argument generalizes to this setting: as our bounds for the kernel $\psi$ are sharp with respect to depth and independent of the manifold dimension, one could seek to prove guarantees analogous to \Cref{thm:certificate_main} with a similar subspace-restriction argument for sufficiently regular manifolds, such as manifolds diffeomorphic to spheres, where the geometric parameters of \Cref{sec:geometry_def} have natural extensions.
+Such a generalization would incur at best an exponential dependence of the network on the manifold dimension for localization in high dimensions.

+More broadly, the localization phenomena at the core of our argument appear to be relevant beyond the regime in which the hypotheses of \Cref{thm:main_formal} hold: we provide a preliminary numerical experiment to this end in \Cref{sec:exp_depth}.
+Training fully-connected networks with gradient descent on a simple manifold classification task, low training error appears to be easily achievable only when the decay scale of the kernel is small relative to the inter-manifold distance even at moderate depth and width, and this decay scale is controlled by the depth of the network.